SAIKIRANN226/AWS_DevOps_Notes/Sessions (1-10)/Overview.md

 - What is Fibre exchange points ?
 - What is Enterprise archive file ?
 Servlets (DB) ; JSPS (UI) ---> Monolithic
 - What is Monolithic vs Microservices ?
 Monolithic means Single unified application, easy to start, hard to scale.
-Microservices will Split into independent services, scalable and flexible, but more complex.
+Microservices will Split into independent services, scalable & flexible, but more complex.
 - Frontend (80) ---> HTML, JS, AngularJS, Java applications.
 - Backend (8080) ---> Databases like mysql, postgre etc.
-- To connect from one server to another server "telnet 172.31.28.69 8080"
+- To connect from one server to another server "telnet <IP> <port_number>"
-- If telnet is not installed ---> sudo yum install telnet -y ; "netstat -lntp" shows all TCP ports currently being listened on, along with the process using each port.
+- If telnet is not installed ---> sudo yum install telnet -y ; netstat -lntp shows all TCP ports currently being listened on, along with the process using each port.
 I use it in DevOps to check whether services like Nginx, MySQL, or application servers are actually listening on the expected ports.
 - To check if a command is installed or not ?
 Use "which" usage is "which telnet" "which yum" etc.